 Inside, admire the marble floors, walls, and columns.
 There are murals on the ceiling and heavy gilding everywhere.
 All of the details are custom and are as ornate as they are breathtaking.

-Grassy Waters Nature Preserve
+Birdwatch at the Grassy Waters Nature Preserve

 The Grassy Waters Nature Preserve is actually a reservoir!
 Wide sheets of sawgrass, once the River of Grass, feeds directly into the Everglades.
 Preserved and untouched, the water from the preserve feeds into the water supply for West Palm Beach and surrounding counties.